alonitac/KubernetesForDevelopers25/tutorials/k8s_statefulset_and_storage.md

 Once file system resizing is done, the PVC will automatically be updated to reflect new size.

 Any errors encountered while expanding file system should be available as events on pod

+### :pencil2: Change immutable fields in StatefulSet with ArgoCD

+Certain fields in a StatefulSet are immutable - they cannot be updated once the resource is created.
+For example, `spec.serviceName` or `volumeClaimTemplates`.

+We need to update an immutable field in a StatefulSet (e.g., modifying storage requests or changing the headless service) while ensuring that:

+- Pods retain their data
+- ArgoCD properly syncs the changes

+We will use **orphaned resource deletion strategy** to replace the StatefulSet without deleting its existing pods.

+1. If haven't done yet, configure one of your StatefulSet to be managed by ArgoCD.
+2. Try updating an immutable the `spec.serviceName` field, observe the error when ArgoCD attempts to sync changes.
+3. Configure the **Prune Propagation Policy** to **Orphan**, and delete the StatefulSet YAML manifest from the Git repo.
+   When you delete the YAML file from your GitHub repo, ArgoCD will detect that the resource is no longer defined in Git and will delete it from the cluster during the next sync.
+4. Make sure pods still alive.
+5. Create a new StatefulSet with the new modified `spec.serviceName` value.

+Since the new StatefulSet uses the same label selector as the previous one, it will take ownership of the existing pods.